-Another fun attraction is the Great Smoky Mountain Wheel at The Island.
+Another fun attraction is the Great Smoky Mountain Wheel on The Island.
 This 200-foot-tall Ferris wheel offers stunning day and nighttime views.

 Emert’s Cove Covered Bridge, in Sevierville, sits atop the Little Pigeon River.
 This striking structure, constructed in 2000 (so, yes, it’s up to modern safety standards), is a popular stop for selfies and family photos.

 The bridge is named after Frederick Emert, a Revolutionary soldier who just happened to be the first settler in the area.
 A unique feature of the bridge is the cut-out windows lining the sides.
 There’s a pedestrian walkway to cross on foot.

 For easy access to the fun and activities of all three towns, the Gatlinburg River Inn is a great choice.
 It’s about a 10-minute drive from Dollywood and offers riverfront views, an outdoor pool, a firepit, and a hot tub.
 Guest rooms have free Wi-Fi, a microwave, a mini-fridge, and a coffee maker.